 HF Active Vee Antenna

-Cross Country Wireless have released a HF Active Vee Antenna with a frequency range of 10 kHz to 70 MHz.
+Cross Country Wireless have recently revised their HF Active Vee Antenna with a frequency range of 10 kHz to 70 MHz.

 Recently we were asked by one of our customers to design an active antenna to replace some venerable Cold War era Rohde and Schwartz HF antennas used for HF radio monitoring.
 The original R&S antenna used an upright vee configuration that allowed ground wave vertically polarised, HF sky wave and NVIS signals to be monitored on one antenna.
 Our new active antenna uses the same configuration to give similar results in a smaller antenna.